Arrival (film): Visual effects

-Production designer Patrice Vermette discussed the film in a February 2017 interview with Popular Mechanics, stating that a big influence on the look of the film was the works of artist James Turrell, particularly the design of the meeting room aboard the alien craft.
+Production designer Patrice Vermette discussed the film in a February 2017 interview with Popular Mechanics, saying that a big influence on the film's look was the works of James Turrell, particularly the design of the meeting room aboard the alien craft.
 "I wanted the simplicity and the sensorial experience you feel in a room like that.
 That big screen was always there in the script, and I used it as an element to unite Louise's world.
 For me, that big screen is more than a screen—that room, which they called in the script 'the interview room,' is a classroom.
 That big white screen, [you see it] represented in Louise's house with the big window.
 You also see it in her school, in her classroom."

-Rodeo FX completed 60 visual shots for the film, and stated that the biggest challenge for them was the sequence in which Louise and Ian first enter the alien craft.
+Rodeo FX completed 60 visual shots for the film, and said that its biggest challenge was the sequence in which Louise and Ian first enter the alien craft.

 The asteroid 15 Eunomia is the inspiration for the look of the heptapod ships.